SAP-archive/teched2020-DEV164/exercises/ex7/README.md

 [![code](https://flat.badgen.net/badge/code/available/green?icon=github)](https://github.com/SAP-samples/teched2020-DEV164/tree/code/ex7/TechEd2020)
 [![demo](https://flat.badgen.net/badge/demo/deployed/blue?icon=chrome)](https://sap-samples.github.io/teched2020-dev164/exercises/ex7/TechEd2020/SensorManager/webapp/)

-# Exercise 7 - Fragment containing a SelectDialog
+# Exercise 7 - Fragment Containing a SelectDialog

-For the employees of your customer, not all of their icehouse customers might be relevant for them.
-You have to add some kind of basic personalization to the application, by providing a dialog, in which they can select only the relevant icehouses customers.
+Not all the icehouse data might be relevant for every employee of your customer.
+You should add some kind of basic personalization to the application.
+You can do this by providing a dialog in which users can select only the icehouse clients relevant for them.

 ## Exercise 7.1 - Create a new Fragment Definition

-A dialog is a perfect scenario, where you can use a `sap.ui.core.Fragment`.
-This UI5 artefacts allows you to modularize your code in smaller resuable pieces.
+A dialog is a perfect scenario in which to use a `sap.ui.core.Fragment`.
+This UI5 artefact allows you to modularize your code in smaller reusable pieces.

 1. Go to folder `SensorManager/webapp/view/`.

-2. Perform a right click on the `view` folder and click on `New File`.
+2. Right-click on the `view` folder and select `New File`.
 <br>![](images/07_01_0010.png)

 3. Enter `CustomerSelectDialog.fragment.xml` as file name.
 <br>![](images/07_01_0020.png)

-4. Copy and paste following content into the newly created `CustomerSelectDialog.fragment.xml`.
-With that you create a `sap.m.SelectDialog` which offeres functionality to select the prefered icehouse customers.
+4. Copy and paste the following content into the newly created `CustomerSelectDialog.fragment.xml`.
+With that you create a `sap.m.SelectDialog`, which offers functionality to help users select their preferred icehouse clients.

 ***SensorManager/webapp/view/CustomerSelectDialog.fragment.xml***